yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    Mac OS X, the default libtool is not appropriate.
 In that case you should install a recent version of libtool.
 The CVector kit has been tested with libtool versions 1.3.5 and 1.5.4.
-If the system libtool is not to be used, define the variable LIBTOOL to be the path to the libtaol executable, e.g. in bash
+If the system libtool is not to be used, define the variable LIBTOOL to be the path to the libtool executable, e.g. in bash

    export LIBTOOL=$HOME/bin/libtool